// 01

 Deployment Orders

-MSW will send your deployment orders to the email you used to buy your ticket — sometimes weeks in advance, sometimes the day before.
+MSW will email your deployment orders — sometimes weeks in advance, sometimes the day before.
 Check your email and print them the moment they arrive.

 Your orders are a printed document with the event name, address, and a checklist at the bottom.
-That checklist is what the cadre uses during bag check-in — they go through each item and initial it off.
-You need every red item on that list checked and signed before you can play.
+Cadre goes through each red-highlighted item and initials it off.
+You need every red item checked and signed before you can play.

 Check-In Process